 Being the biggest and most visible organ, your skin can tell you a lot about your health.
 A change in your skin could be a warning sign of allergies, bacterial or viral infections and even skin cancer.
 Keep track of moles, consult a doctor if you spot any abnormality and pay attention to rashes or itchy skin, too.
 Check moles for the ABCDEs of skin cancer (asymmetry, border, colour, diameter and evolving).

 The correct skin care is essential and knowing more about your skin makes caring for it way easier!
-Do you want to easily protect your skin with sunscreen and moisturiser?
+Do you want to easily protect your skin?
 Use IONIQ One technology and enjoy a mess-free way to apply our IQ body care.
-For more body care tips, subscribe to our newsletter, or follow us on Instagram and Facebook!
+For more body care tips, download our IONIQ Skincare App, or follow us on Instagram and Facebook!